Axway/Cloud-Automation/APIM/Techlabs/EMT_step_by_step/Configure_Azure_and_Kubernetes_CLI/Readme.md

 - List cluster namespace

-    Execute a comand to list every namepsaces in AKS and verify yours is created :
+    Execute the following comand to list all namespaces in AKS.
+Verify that yours is created :
     ``` Bash
     kubectl get namespace
     ```